JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/project-3.md

 Some of the complex pieces of UI involved an intricate Gantt chart system.
 The chart visualizes all the available freight carriers for a particular journey.
 It can be filtered by carrier, date, price and transit time.
 Below you can see a screenshot of the chart in action.

 Working with the team at Explorate gave me a fun insight into the world of logistics and now it makes total sense why this solution is so sorely needed.
-I truly do wish the guys at Explorate all the best for the future.
+I truly do wish the team at Explorate all the best for the future.